WELCOME TO THE POLAR REGIONS!

 Don’t forget to follow our blog, Facebook or Instagram and take part of news, images and travel stories.
 On our website you find several inspirational movies from both Svalbard and other unique destinations.

-Please note: The itinerary on this trip work only as a guideline.
-Factors such as the weather or the ice situation play an important role in where the ship can venture.
-The daily schedule is decided by the Captain and the Expedition Leader, who both have great experience of the area we are travelling in.
+Please note: The itinerary on your trip works only as a guideline.
+Factors such as the weather or the ice situation on Svalbard play an important role in where the ship can venture.
+The daily schedule is decided by the Captain and the Expedition Leader, who both have great experience of the areas we are travelling in.
 Remember that flexibility is the key to a successful expedition!

 Participation on this expedition cruise requires that you are in generally good health and have good mobility.
-If you have had any major surgery in the past two years or have any medical conditions that are important for the physician on board to be aware of, we kindly ask you to contact PolarQuest so that we can assure that the ship receives all the adequate information.
-We also ask you to have a written description of your medication with you on board.
+If you have had any major surgery in the past two years or have any medical conditions that are important for the staff and crew on board to be aware of, we kindly ask you to contact PolarQuest so that we can assure that the ship receives all the adequate information.
+We also ask you to bring a list/description of your medication.

-If you occasionally are in need of assistance due to reduced hearing, reduced eyesight or poor mobility, please note that you must have someone travelling with you.
-Our guides must be available to all passengers on board and can unfortunately not provide extra attention to someone in need of extra assistance.
+If you occasionally are in need of an extra hand, you must have someone travelling with you.
+Our guides need to be available to all passengers on board and can unfortunately not provide extra attention to someone in need of special assistance.

-It is very important to have full medical, emergency evacuation and repatriation cover for the period of time you are away.
+It is very important to have full medical, emergency evacuation and repatriation coverage throughout your voyage.
 Please make sure your insurance covers Covid-19.

 PASSPORT & VISA

-All visitors to Svalbard need a valid passport.
-Please check with your nearest Norwegian Embassy if you are required to obtain visa for this trip.
+All visitors to Norway and Svalbard need a valid passport.
+Please check with your nearest Norwegian Embassy if you are required to obtain a visa for this trip.
 You also need to check how many months your passport needs to be valid after the date you plan to leave Norway.